sassansh/InsightUBC/README.md

   <h2 align="center">InsightUBC ✨</h2>

   <p align="center">
     A full-stack web app that provides a way to effectively query course & room metadata from around campus.
+Built as a group project for UBC CPSC 310 ( Introduction to Software Engineering).
     <br />
     <br />
     <a href="https://sassanshokoohi.ca">About Me</a>